metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Fri 16 Jun 2017 09:05:16 BST
 - did 6 pages yesterday on paper and just starting on conclusion now.
+- sort of finished conclusion on paper

+## Mon 19 Jun 2017 11:24:54 BST
+- starting to add paper revisions
+- around 130 edits to put in; to do in 5 days, suggest that I'd do 30/day?